INGV/qml2hypo71phs/README.md

 eventid,originid,originversion: 90-> free format comma separated list.
 These information allow to interact back with the QuakeML file.
 ```

-The source code has a specific usage to which the docker has its simplified interface, so the usere does not need to know it.
+The source code has a specific usage to which the docker has its simplified interface, so the user does not need to know it.

 Anyway, only for information completeness here it is: